xp44mm/Notebook/F#/Programming with Objects.md

     default x.WriteString s = s |> String.iter x.WriteChar
 ```

 This class defines two abstract members, WriteChar and WriteString, but gives a default implementation for WriteString in terms of WriteChar.
 (In C# terminology, WriteString is virtual and WriteChar is abstract).
-Because WriteChar isn’t yet implemented, you can’t create an instance of this type directly; unlike other concrete types, partially implemented types still need to be implemented.
+Because WriteChar isn't yet implemented, you can't create an instance of this type directly; unlike other concrete types, partially implemented types still need to be implemented.
 One way to do this is to complete the implementation via an object expression.
 For example:

 ```F#
 { new TextOutputSink() with